 9pm: Facials/ Meditation

 Emily and I love our skincare and it’s part of our daily ritual so the facial workshop has become an essential part of our retreats.
 This part of the day definitely has a girly sleepover vibe as we all get into comfies and partner up to do mini facials on each other using our fave Neals Yard Remedies products.
+We have always used cbd for acne and haven’t really told anyone about it.
 Face massage is actually so wonderful and if you’ve been tense, talking a lot of holding your breathe throughout the day then to relax around the jaw, eyebrows and cheeks feels like heaven!
 We’ll always end the day with a meditation, maybe just scanning the body, thinking about everything we are grateful for or setting affirmations for the future.
 I’m never more clear when I’m on retreat, my mind isn’t cluttered and I truly feel at peace in meditation.

 10pm: Reading and bedtime